Batu Berendam

-Batu Berendam (translated as immersed rock) is a town and suburb of Hang Tuah Jaya and Malacca City in the Malaysian state of Malacca.
-It is home to the state's principal airport and light aircraft manufacturing hub – Malacca Airport, as well as an eponymous industrial park, which houses mostly overseas-based electronics factory (notable ones include Infineon Technologies).
+Batu Berendam (translated as immersed rock) is a town and suburb of Malacca City in the Malaysian state of Malacca.
+Located 7 km north of the city centre, it is home to the state's principal airport – Malacca Airport which was built in 1952, as well as an eponymous free industrial zone built in 1973, which houses mostly overseas-based electronics factory including German company Infineon Technologies (formerly a semiconductor division of Siemens).

-Until the 1970s, Batu Berendam was a relatively rural village, with agriculture being the main economic activity.
-Batu Berendam used to be accessible by train from Pulau Sebang like other towns along the Malacca River during the British colonial era, until the Japanese forces dismantled the railway tracks when occupying Malaya.
+Until the 1970s, Batu Berendam was a relatively rural village, with rice farming being the main economic activity.
+Batu Berendam used to be accessible by train from Pulau Sebang like other towns along the Malacca River during the British colonial era, until the Imperial Japanese Army dismantled the railway track during World War II, part of which ran through what is now the airport runway.

+In 1990, Batu Berendam became Malacca's premier aerospace manufacturing hub, when Composites Technology Research Malaysia (now CTRM Holdings Sdn Bhd) set up a factory on the west side of Malacca Airport to produce Eagle light aircraft.
+However, production of these aircraft ceased in 2005 due to low demands, and it shifted its focus towards producing components for Airbus, Boeing and Embraer aircraft.